redfords/schedule/README.md

 java -jar build/libs/gradle-spring-boot-project.jar
 ```

-You can also run the application with the following Gradle command:
+You can also run the app with the following command:

 ```
 ./gradlew bootRun